ibm-cloud-docs/vpc/nlb-revised-nlb-capabilities.md

 ## What are we changing?
 {: #nlb-what-changed}

 In an upcoming release, the Load Balancer for VPC service will make generally available the Private Path network load balancer using a new network-private-path load balancer profile.
-This load balancer has a couple of differences from existing network load balancers which may affect automation that provisions or manages network load balancer pools:
+This load balancer has a couple of differences from existing network load balancers, which may affect automation that provisions or manages network load balancer pools:

 * The "least connections" pool load balancing algorithm will not be supported.
 * Pool source IP session persistence will not be supported.